Skip to content

 QR codes and NFC (Near Field Communication) are two of the most widely used technologies for bridging the physical and digital worlds.
 While QR codes use a visual pattern scanned by a camera, NFC relies on short-range radio waves that transfer data when two devices are within a few centimeters of each other.

 This guide breaks down every meaningful difference to help you choose the right technology — whether for product packaging, payments, marketing campaigns, or access control.
+We close with a decision matrix and concrete real-world case studies for each technology.

 The most fundamental difference between QR codes and NFC is how they communicate with devices: